Is Bolivia Safe for Tourists? What You Really Need to Know

 If you’re eyeing Bolivia for your next trip, one question probably comes up straight away – is Bolivia safe for tourists?
 It’s a fair shout, especially when you’re scrolling through forums & hearing everything from “totally fine” to “don’t even think about it”.

 But here’s the thing – safety in Bolivia isn’t black & white.
 It all comes down to where you go, how you travel & what you know beforehand.
+This includes the entry requirements to know if you can even get in!
 So let’s break it down properly.

 The Short Answer: Mostly, Yes